 Hennes & Mauritz AB is a Swedish multinational clothing-retail company known for its fast-fashion clothing for men, women, teenagers, and children.
 As of November 2019, H&M operates in 74 countries with over 5,000 stores under the various company brands, with 126,000 full-time equivalent positions.
 It is the second-largest global clothing retailer, behind Spain-based Inditex (parent company of Zara).
 Founded by Erling Persson and run by his son Stefan Persson and Helena Helmersson, the company makes its online shopping available in 33 countries.

 Highlights of H& M history

-By the end of the decade there are H&M stores in several European countries including France, where the first H&M store opens 1998 in Paris.
+By the end of the decade, there are H&M stores in several European countries including France, where the first H&M store opens 1998 in Paris.
 In April 2019 H&M became the first big fashion brand in the world to provide detailed information about the factory and material for individual garments in-store and online.
 The first store opens on Regent Street in London as well as online at arket.com in 18 European markets.
-Since this first designer collaboration fashion giants like Versace, Roberto Cavalli, Alexander Wang and Stella McCartney have been invited to make their design accessible to fashion fans globally.
-The 1950s closes with the opening of a flagship store in the first of five skyscrapers built in the Hötorget area in central Stockholm.
+Since this first designer collaboration fashion giants like Versace, Roberto Cavalli, Alexander Wang, and Stella McCartney have been invited to make their design accessible to fashion fans globally.
+The 1950s closed with the opening of a flagship store in the first of five skyscrapers built in the Hötorget area in central Stockholm.
 Afound was launched in 2018 with the first stores in Sweden and online.
 The opening of the first store in the U.S. marks the start of the expansion outside Europe.
 2007, marking 60 years after the first Hennes store opened, COS is born.
 A first store in Sweden’s capital, Stockholm, opens in 1952.
 The same year, ABBA-member Anni-Frid Lyngstad becomes the first “supermodel” to be photographed for the company, wearing make-up from the new cosmetics range.